blockchain-working-group/blockchain-playbook/pages/quickstart.md

 ---

 # Welcome
-welcome to the blockchain playbook.
+Welcome to the blockchain playbook!
+This easy-to-use guide has been designed with you in mind.
 In this section, you’ll find valuable information to help you understand the framework laid out in this document and a series of questions to guide you in the playbook and help you kick start your blockchain development journey.

 ## Framework Flow
 The playbook introduces a framework made out of several phases connected to one another sequentially to guide you through key activities that will help you leverage blockchain technologies to tackle your use case.